Vehicle registration plates of Kosovo: Special plates

+North Kosovo Crisis

+In July 2022 the implementation of rules that would make Serbian-issued plates invalid, requiring them to be switched for Kosovan-issued ones, led to protests and an ongoing conflict in Serbian majority regions of northern Kosovo.
+Consultation with the US and EU delayed the decision for one month from the 1st of August.

 UNMIK-era KS plates

 These plates were issued under the administration of UNMIK from 1999 to 2010.
 Effective 1 November 2011, they will resume to be issued for citizens needing to cross into Serbia, as the latter only accepts these plates and not the new RKS plates.
 They consist of a three-digit number and a two-letter abbreviation KS, which stands for 'Kosovo', and ended in another three-digit number.
+These plates were no longer issued officially in 2020.